jameshughes89/cs101/site/topics/objects/methods.rst

 .. code-block:: python
     :linenos:

+    class Sphere:

+        # init and/or other methods not shown for brevity

         def distance_between_centres(self, other: "Sphere") -> float:
             """
             Calculate and return the distance between the centres of two Spheres.

             :param other: Sphere whose centre to find the distance to from the self Sphere.
             :type other: Sphere
             :return: Distance between the Sphere centres.
             :rtype: float
             """
             return math.sqrt((self.x - other.x) ** 2 + (self.y - other.y) ** 2 + (self.z - other.z) ** 2)

 * The method takes a parameter, ``other``, that should be of type ``Sphere`` --- the class we are writing